aliihsancelik/GoBoston/README.md

 ------------
 ## Test RUN

-Note: To run the scenario, use `@plan` tag in the CukesRunner class/Cucumber Options
+Note: To run the scenarios, use `@plan` tag for Trip Planning feature test and use `@build` tag for Build Your Own feature test in the CukesRunner class/Cucumber Options.

 #### 1. Way:
  - Clone the projects
  - Import maven dependencies from POM